-Belgium held an early general election on Sunday, June 13, 2010, following the collapse of Prime Minister Yves Leterme's second coalition government last April.
+Belgium held a general election on Sunday, May 25, 2014, on the same day as regional elections and elections to the European Parliament.
 An overview of the proportional representation systems used to choose members of both houses of the Belgian legislature - the Senate and the Chamber of Representatives - is presented here.
+However, only members of the Chamber of Representatives were chosen in the 2014 federal election, as detailed below.

 National- and college- or constituency-level results are available here (and also in CSV format) for the following Senate and Chamber elections:

-The election statistics presented in this space come from reports and data files issued by the Belgian Ministry of the Interior as well as the Elections 2007 and Elections 2010 websites.
-Note that 1995 and 1999 Chamber of Representatives elections results are presented for the eleven electoral constituencies in place since 2003.
+The election statistics presented in this space come from reports and data files issued by Belgium's Federal Public Services Home Affairs as well as the Elections 2007, Elections 2010 and Elections 2014 websites.
+Note that 1995 and 1999 Chamber of Representatives elections results are presented for the eleven electoral constituencies in place between 2003 and 2010.

 The federal legislature of the Kingdom of Belgium consists of a lower house, the Chamber of Representatives, and an upper house, the Senate.
-Both houses have the right of initiative, but the Chamber has greater legislative power than the Senate.
+The Chamber has greater legislative power than the Senate, particularly after the sixth state reform of 2011, which will make the Senate an appointed body and severely curtail its remaining powers.

-The Chamber of Representatives is composed of 150 members directly elected by universal adult suffrage every four years.
+The Chamber of Representatives is composed of 150 members directly elected by universal adult suffrage every five years (four years prior to 2014).
 Chamber seats are filled in eleven multi-member constituencies, where political parties present lists of candidates.
 Voters may indicate a preference for one or more candidates in a list; voting is compulsory in national elections.

-The Senate is composed of 71 members, of which forty are directly chosen by the electorate, twenty-one are appointed by the parliaments of the linguistic communities, and ten are co-opted by the elected and community-appointed senators.
-In addition, the children of the Belgian monarch or, in their absence, the Belgian descendants of the branch of the royal family called on to reign, are senators by right at the age of eighteen.
+The Senate was previously composed of 71 members, of which forty were directly chosen by the electorate, twenty-one were appointed by the parliaments of the linguistic communities, and ten were co-opted by the elected and community-appointed senators.
+In addition, the children of the Belgian monarch or, in their absence, the Belgian descendants of the branch of the royal family called on to reign, were senators by right at the age of eighteen.

-Senate elections are held every four years, at the same time as elections to the Chamber of Representatives.
-Popularly elected senators are chosen in two electoral colleges: one formed by voters in Wallonia and French-speaking voters in the constituency of Brussels-Halle-Vilvoorde, the other by voters in Flanders and Dutch-speaking voters in Brussels-Halle-Vilvoorde.
-The French electoral college chooses fifteen Senate members, while the Dutch college elects twenty-five.
-Seats in both colleges are allocated according to the D'Hondt method among lists polling at least five percent of the valid college vote.
+Senate elections were held every four years, at the same time as elections to the Chamber of Representatives.
+Popularly elected senators were chosen in two electoral colleges: one formed by voters in Wallonia and French-speaking voters in the constituency of Brussels-Halle-Vilvoorde, the other by voters in Flanders and Dutch-speaking voters in Brussels-Halle-Vilvoorde.
+The French electoral college chose fifteen Senate members, while the Dutch college elected twenty-five.
+Seats in both colleges were allocated according to the D'Hondt method among lists polling at least five percent of the valid college vote.

 Members of the Chamber of Representatives and the Senate represent the nation, and not only those who elected them.